Skip to main content

 • “The art style is incredibly unique and vibrant, the music is like this weird mix of ambient low-fi and tech trance, and the game somehow presents itself as a horror game.”

-• “And the biggest mystery (completely spoiler-free) is this: why, with those potato graphics (don’t take me wrong, it’s part of the experience and I love it), I can’t run the game smoothly on my not-so-potato computer, which had absolutely no problem with Outer Wilds?”
+• “And the biggest mystery (completely spoiler-free) is this: why, with that potato graphics (don't take me wrong, it's part of an experience and I love it), I can't run the game smoothly on my not so much potato computer, that had for example absolutely no problem with Outer Wilds?”

 • gameplay